hlchenlab/COVID_Dataset_1/README.md

 Each folder possesses the relevant bash / or Rscript and the relevant metadata used in the original analysis of the hamster data.

 Alignment - Performed using STAR (V2.7.2a) (Dobin et al., 2013).
+Index generation was buit using the combined gemeones of Golden Hamster (NCBI ID:GCA_000215625.1) and the SARS-CoV-2 genomes (RefSeq ID; NC_045512.2).
+A combined GTF and FASTA file are in this directory for this purpose.

 Differential Expression - DESeq2 (Love et al., 2014) was used.

-PCA Analysis
+R code for volcano plots and PCA plots is also included.

 Gene Enrichment Analysis- The recent version of Gene Ontology (download on January 2020) was used for all gene enrichment analysis.